 The Neck's music is his greatest strength.
 His level of skill far surpasses the greatest human performers.
 It is a performance so perfect, with such a yearning, emotional pull, that it completely ensnares the mind that hears it.
 Few have heard it and survived to tell the tale.
 In some cases, he will perform a song compelling people to dance without rest until morning.
 In those cases, the audience survives but they only vaguely remember the feeling of the music, and not the truth of it.
 One story tells of a particularly dangerous song called the Alvaspelet (Fairy Tune) that even the Neck avoids performing.
 That song can compell people to dance so relentlessly that their feet turn to bloody stumps.
 It is said the audience may even wear away their entire bodies and so become bloody heads bouncing on the ground.
 If you suspect the Neck may be lurking nearby, you can bind him by stabbing a knife into the shore before going for a swim.
 In those cases you won't have any contact with him and so you won't hear his songs.
 For that you should be grateful.

-The Neck's preferred instrument is the violin, though he will sometimes choose the flute or the harp.
+The Neck's preferred instrument is the fiddle, though he will sometimes choose the flute or the harp.
 For those of you who are aspiring musicians, I will share a fact with you that must be guarded.
 I beseech you: do not share this information with anyone else.
 I only share it knowing that regular readers of Novus Bestiary will be equipped with an overall understanding of fairy creatures, and therefore equipped with a respectful fear of them.

 The Neck can teach some of his musical skill to humans.